 Nordic works on a number of projects involving installations of health records software developed by Epic Systems, which is headquartered southwest of Madison, in Verona, WI.
 Many of Nordic’s consultants are former Epic employees, as are a majority of HealthX’s five-person team.

 There are additional connections between Epic and HealthX.
 One company the fund has invested in is Madison-based Redox, whose three co-founders all used to work at Epic.
 Redox has created digital tools that it says make it easier to get data into and out of healthcare organizations’ records systems.

-Two other Madison-based startups in the HealthX portfolio are EnsoData—which is using machine learning algorithms to help clinicians score sleep data.
+Another Madison-based startup in the HealthX portfolio is EnsoData, which is using machine learning algorithms to help clinicians score sleep data.
 Bakken has also invested personally in Madison-based HealthMyne, whose software integrates medical imaging data and information from patients’ electronic health records, Blake says.
 [A previous version of this paragraph incorrectly stated that HealthMyne is one of the companies in HealthX Ventures’s investment portfolio.
 We regret the error.]

 According to a news release, three companies outside of Wisconsin that HealthX has invested in are: Marina Del Ray, CA-based Moving Analytics; HealthiPASS, based in the Chicago area; and St. Louis-based Epharmix.

 Bakken told the Wisconsin State Journal in 2014 that he was open to the possibility of having HealthX receive some of the money being allocated as part of the Badger Fund of Funds.
 That initiative involves passing a combination of public and private dollars down from a central “Badger Fund” to recipient funds, which in turn invest in startups.

 However, none of the money HealthX raised for its first fund came from the Badger Fund, Blake says.

 HealthX is “actively investing” out of its own fund, according to the release.